4 min read

 September 10, 2021

-Environmental, Social, and Governance (ESG) investing is continuing to gain momentum in every corner of the financial services industry.
-In real estate, it’s taking the form of investment in green buildings — buildings designed and constructed with the goal of reducing or eliminating negative impacts and increasing positive impacts on the environment.
+Environmental, Social, and Governance (ESG) investing continues to gain momentum in every corner of the financial services industry.
+In real estate, it’s taking the form of investment in green buildings — buildings designed and constructed to reduce or eliminate adverse impacts and increase the positive impact on the environment.

 What do real estate investors think about the trend?
 How does green building affect returns and profitability?
 There’s been no shortage of industry discussion and debate around the green building trend and its financial impact, but one thing is clear: it’s here to stay.

 Let’s take a deeper look at how green building is transforming real estate.

 The ongoing fight against climate change

 In the United States alone, buildings account for 39% of total energy use and 38% carbon emissions.
 Numbers look similar in developed cities and countries around the world.
 So as organizations and governments increase efforts to combat climate change, it’s natural to look toward real estate as a powerful way to make headway.
 Thus: green building.

 AlphaSense research revealed dozens of examples of green building initiatives by corporations, governments, and partnerships between the two that focus on both new development and revamping existing buildings to eliminate outdated and environmentally detrimental features.